blackgrape2025/peterdavanzo-site/content/about.md

-I spent many years working in technology and marketing.
+I spent too many years working in technology and marketing.

-These days I spend a lot of time reading, writing and playing music.
+These days I spend a lot of enjoyable time reading, [writing](https://peterdavanzo.com/writing/) and playing music.

-Most of my [writing](https://peterdavanzo.com/writing/) starts with something small: a book, a song, a conversation, a piece of technology that refuses to behave.

 [The Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.